Burnley: Sport

-The town's sporting scene is dominated by Burnley Football Club, nicknamed "The Clarets" and founded in 1882.
+The town's sporting scene is dominated by Burnley Football Club, nicknamed "The Clarets" (after the colour of their kit) and founded in 1882.
 They were one of the first to become professional (in 1883), and subsequently put pressure on the Football Association to permit payments to players.
 In 1888, Burnley were one of the 12 founder members of the Football League.
 From the 1950s until the 1970s, under chairman Bob Lord, the club became renowned for its youth policy and scouting system, and was one of the first to set up a purpose-built training ground (Gawthorpe).
-The team currently compete in the EFL Championship, the second tier of English football.
+The team currently compete in the English Premier League, the top tier of English football, having been promoted from the English Football League Championship at the end of the 2024-25 season.

 The club has played its home matches at Turf Moor since 1883, with average attendances of 20,000 in the Premier League.
 The club is well supported in the town, and is one of the best supported sides in English football per capita.
 Burnley have been champions of England twice, in 1920–21 and 1959–60, have won the FA Cup once, in 1913–14, and have won the FA Charity Shield twice, in 1960 and 1973.
 When the team won the 1959–60 Football League, the town of Burnley became one of the smallest to have an English first tier champion.
 It is one of only five English league clubs to have been champions of all four professional league divisions (along with Wolverhampton Wanderers, Preston North End, Sheffield United and Portsmouth).

 There are two members of the Lancashire Cricket League in the town.
 Burnley Cricket Club play their home matches at Turf Moor, their ground being adjacent to the football ground, while Lowerhouse Cricket Club play at Liverpool Road.
 England Cricketer James Anderson started his career at Burnley Cricket Club and TV weatherman John Kettley used to play for them.